 On an interpersonal level, the project coordinates a one-on-one mentoring program to serve undocumented high school students, in an effort to develop and empower them into becoming well qualified college-bound students.
 The goal is to outreach to high schools that have not been targeted in the past in an attempt to disperse information and resources as greatly as possible in various communities.
 The mentoring component holds regular scheduled sites during the year.
 The main goals of the mentoring program is to aid the students in strengthening their leadership skills, assisting them in their academic needs, and inspiring them to apply and ultimately attend college.

-During this 2013-2014 school year, we will have the following site for our mentoring program: Mendez High School in Boyle Heights, Los Angeles.
+During this 2015-16 school year, we will have the following site for our mentoring program: Van Nuys High School.

 Community College Component

 Addressing the challenges of undocumented immigrants already in higher education, our community college component extends aid and support for community college students attempting to expand their educational trajectory into a four-year university and beyond.
 The goal is to provide mentoring, workshops, and additional aid to undocumented students and fellow allies in the community college context.
 In addition to fostering the motivation to continue pursuing higher education through mentoring and support, our program also empowers these students to serve as agents of social justice within their communities.

 The Community College component will hold site visits at Los Angeles Valley College and Santa Monica College for the 2015-16 academic year.